rehierl/abstract-properties-code/readme.md

-- code snippets related to "abstract properties"
+- code snippets related to the "abstract properties" repository